Chapter 21

 15. Spes nostrae non delendae sunt ab illis tribus malis.

-16. Populis omnium gentium pacem quarentibus, cupiditas imperii ducibus omnibus
+16. Populis omnium gentium pacem quarentibus, cupiditas imperii ducibus

 superandus est.

-17. Iste dux, expulsus est ab et viris liberis et servis, imperium eum recipiere non
+17. Iste dux, expulsus est ab et viris liberis et servis, imperium eum

 poterat.